nroduit/nroduit.github.io/content/getting-started/guidelines.en.md

 This page is intended for developers who want to contribute to Weasis and it is a recommendation for developers who want to create their own plug-ins, see also [How to build and install a plug-in](../../basics/customize/build-plugins).

-We highly recommend the use of Eclipse IDE, because all the following instructions are based on it and some settings and the coding conventions can be imported directly into Eclipse.
+We recommend the use of Eclipse IDE, because all the following instructions are based on it and some settings and the coding conventions can be imported directly into Eclipse.
 Nevertheless, for having a better Maven integration, it is possible to use IntelliJ IDEA or Netbeans by configuring weasis-launcher with similar instructions described in [Debug or Run from Eclipse](#debug-or-run-from-eclipse).

 ### Prerequisites

-1. JDK 8 or higher
+1. JDK 11 or higher
-2. Recent version of Eclipse IDE

-### Install Java and Eclipse

-- JDK 8 or higher (Oracle JDK is recommended for Linux)
-{{% notice note %}}
-JRE is not suitable for m2eclipse.
-{{% /notice %}}
-- <a target="_blank" href="http://www.eclipse.org/downloads/eclipse-packages/">Eclipse IDE for Java Developers</a> (at least 4.2.2)
+2. Recent version of <a target="_blank" href="https://www.eclipse.org/downloads/packages/">Eclipse IDE for Java Developers</a>

 ### Configure Eclipse